 have access to source/target

-field context during the type conversion process.
+field context during the type conversion

 This interface should generally not be used when the simpler

-ConverterFactory interfaces are sufficient.
+ConverterFactory interface is sufficient.

 Implementations may additionally implement